Veterinarian Licensure Application Process

 - The NBVME will send you, no later than September 25th for the November-December testing window and February 27 for the April testing window, an email message with instructions on how to access and download your Scheduling and Admissions Permit on-line.
 The information on how to access Scheduling snd Admissions Permit will also be posted on NBVME's wesite as soon as it is available.
 See the NAVLE candidate bulletin for additional scheduling information.

-- The NBVME will report NAVLE scores you by first class mail.
-The NAVLE score report shows your score and a pass/fail designation.
-Scores for the fall examination will be reported to candidates by February 1 and scores for the spring examination will be reported by mid-May.
+- The NBVME will report your NAVLE scores you.
+Scores for the fall examination will be reported to candidates by mid-January, and scores for the spring examination will be reported by mid-May.
 Please do not call the Board Office to request a score to be given over the telephone.

 - If you pass the NAVLE, and want to become licensed in North Dakota, contact the North Dakota of Veterinary Medical Examiners office.
 The Board normally holds its state licensure examinations in Bismarck, ND in June and December of each year.
 You must be present.
 Once you graduate, you may apply for a temporary permit to practice in the state until the next examination is given.